This biography was provided by the Hone Tuwhare Trust, for which we give special thanks.

 Hone passed away in Dunedin, on 16 January 2008.

 Ngā Taonga holds a large collection of recordings of Tuwhare, and audiovisual works inspired by him.
-On our catalogue you can hear him reading from his first poetry collection in a radio feature from 1967; watch a video interpretation of his poem Drunk, and hear him reading Hotere at a City Gallery exhibition of the work of Ralph Hotere.
+You can hear him reading from his first poetry collection in a radio feature from 1967; watch a video interpretation of his poem Drunk, and hear him reading Hotere at a City Gallery exhibition of the work of Ralph Hotere.